 What do I praise?

 By praising the process of learning instead of the outcome, we show children the value of effort, encouraging them to endure despite challenges.
 I will often comment, “I notice that (student’s name) is working incredibly hard despite the fact he is extremely tired.
-That is hard to do and takes perseverance.
+That is hard to do and takes perseverance story.
 Chazal tell us lefum tzara agra – Hashem rewards based on how difficult things are for us.
 He must be smiling today.”

 Do my students see me persevering?